KESTIO

 Intra

-Our INTRA sessions enable you to customize the training to your context and challenges, with specific anchoring options.
+Our in-house sessions allow you to customize the training to your specific context and challenges, with specific anchoring options.

 Contact us for a proposal tailored to your needs.

-Training start date: Training can start 8 days after signature of the agreement or receipt of the OPCO funding agreement.
+Training access time: The training can start 8 days after the agreement is signed or the OPCO support agreement is received.

 Customer reviews*